-During the proceedings for the beatification and canonization of John Paul II, Cardinal Alfonso López Trujillo stated: "He was a man of dialogue who never imposed his opinion and did all he could to put people at ease and also to avoid hurting them."
+During the proceedings for the beatification and canonization of John Paul II, Cardinal Alfonso López Trujillo stated: "He was a man of dialogue who never imposed his opinion and did all he could to put people at ease and also to avoid hurting them6."
 Indeed, Karol Wojtyła was looking for the "meanings of life" and therefore was eager to listen to others; he felt great satisfaction in learning from people he interacted with.
 Since he was a young boy, Karol Wojtyła had been interested in establishing contacts and relationships with men of culture, to the point that the archbishop's palace in Kraków became a place of cultural meetings and a privileged space for discussions with scholars from various disciplines, ranging from literature to astronomy, bioethics to physics.

 A profound humanist, the future Pope was open to meeting others who did not share his views or, especially, his faith.
-Philosopher Paul Ricoeur, alluding to the famous interreligious meeting in Assisi, spoke before John Paul II in 2000: "Now, this spirit of openness lies solid on the very strong beliefs of the Man of Church that you are."
+Philosopher Paul Ricoeur, alluding to the famous interreligious meeting in Assisi, spoke before John Paul II in 2000: "Now, this spirit of openness lies solid on the very strong beliefs of the Man of Church that you are7."

 The life he lived under the iron fist of the Polish communist regime did not induce a sense of struggle or revenge in Karol Wojtyła.
-Rather, it confirmed his innermost belief: the country needed a community of
+Rather, it confirmed his innermost belief: the country needed a community of free souls, a united community within the society that no longer enjoyed either individual or collective freedom.

-Bernard Lecompte, Jean-Paul II, Paris: Folio, 2003, pp. 173-174.
+4 Bernard Lecompte, Jean-Paul II, Paris: Folio, 2003, pp. 173-174.